 Angie: (Looking up sadly) My dog ran away, I didn’t make the soccer team, and my best friend is moving away!
 That’s what the problem is!
 Boohoo!

-Ben: (Pulling out a bottle of Joy liquid soap or a piece of fruit) I think what you need is joy!
+Ben: (Pulling out a bottle of Joy liquid soap or a piece of fruit) I think what you need is some joy!
 That’s right, joy, the fruit of the Spirit!

-Ben: (Motions to boy offstage) Come tell us about it, Steve!
+Ben: (Motions to boy offstage) Come and tell us about it, Steve!
 (Steve enters.)
 With joy your face will be smiling!
 (Steve smiles widely.)
 You’ll be jumping up and down because you’re happy God loves you!
 (Steve jumps up and down.)
 You may even be able to laugh when bad things happen because you know that God is bigger than all your problems!
 (Steve laughs hysterically, shrugging his shoulders.)

 Angie: Well…how much does it cost?

 Ben: That’s the best part!
 It’s absolutely free!
 All you have to do is follow Jesus’ example and love God.
 Oh, yeah…I should warn you…it’s contagious.

 (Steve walks over to another girl sitting nearby and crying.
 He smiles at her, jumps for joy, and begins laughing while shrugging his shoulders and looking up.
 He puts his arm around the girl.
 The girl smiles, begins jumping for joy, and the two skip off, laughing hysterically.)